douglasnogueiram/SpringBatchSpanner/README.md

  1. Spanner setup

- 2. Create database using your desired Google Spanner parameters
+ 2. Create a database using your preferred Google Spanner parameters
  3. Create tables:

 ```SQL